 * Men Can Stop Rape’s campus bystander campaign Where Do You Stand includes information on street harassment.

 * The International Center for Research on Women held a “coaching boys into men” program in India called Parivartan, which covered topics like healthy masculinity and why sexual harassment isn’t okay.

-The following suggestions for education topics are expanded on in Chapter 7 of the Stop Street Harassment book
+(These are expanded on in Chapter 7 of the Stop Street Harassment book)

 1. Men can provide other men and boys with healthy definitions of masculinity.
 Boys and men need to be able to perceive themselves as masculine while displaying sensitivity, caring, and respect.
 For the last several years, there has been a growing movement among men’s anti-violence groups to do just that, including showing men they do not need to use or condone violence or harassment to be men, such as Men Can Stop Rape, whose slogan is “My Strength is Not for Hurting.”

 2. We need more initiatives that teach boys and men to respect women to help counterbalance the harmful message they receive in the media and elsewhere in their daily life.
 Violence against women is endemic around the world, and disrespect for women is a primary reason.
 Male allies can do a lot to lead by example and expose boys and men to powerful and accomplished women (who are powerful and accomplished for reasons other than their appearance) so they can have positive female role models.